top of page

 You don't have to ban screens altogether to make a positive change.
 A few mindful shifts in your daily routine can help build better screen habits for the whole family.

-Whenever you can, sit down and watch together.
+Co-view with Your Child — Whenever you can, sit down and watch together.
 It turns screen time into a shared activity, not just a solo one.
-Ask questions, talk about what’s happening on screen, and connect the story to your child’s real-life experiences.
+Ask questions, talk about what's happening on screen, and connect the story to your child's real-life experiences.
+Co-viewing not only helps kids understand and retain what they see, it also turns a passive moment into a bonding one.

-If you’re still confused about how much screen time kids should have, here’s the golden rule: screens shouldn’t replace play.
+Encourage Active Play — Here's the golden rule: screens shouldn't replace play.
 If your child reaches for a screen out of habit, try offering an alternative instead.
 Set up a craft station, suggest building a blanket fort, or take a short walk around the block.
-Often, they’re just looking for something to do, and a little redirection goes a long way.
+Often, they're just looking for something to do, and a little redirection goes a long way.

 At The Green Elephant, we believe early learning should be hands-on, screen-free, and filled with wonder.
 Our educators know that real-world play, face-to-face connection, and time outdoors create the richest learning experiences for young children.